To promote and empower students to achieve academic and career success leading to a life of continual learning, self-sufficiency, and quality of life.

 I am a proud father, grandfather, and pops!
 I strive to maintain the mindset that “I can do all things through Christ who strengths me”.
 SouthArk is a great place to achieve all things.

-Kimberly Moore, Academic and Career Advisor
+Kimberly Moore, Academic Advisor

 ECC 259 (located in Student Services)